lowlighter/metrics/source/plugins/music/README.md

 ![Extract authorization code from url](/.github/readme/imgs/plugin_music_recent_spotify_token_2.png)

-Go back to your developer dashboard tab, and open the web console of your browser to paste the following JavaScript code, with your own `client_id`, `client_secret`, authorization `code` and `redirect_uri`.
+Go back to developer dashboard tab, and open the web console of your browser to paste the following JavaScript code, with your own `client_id`, `client_secret`, authorization `code` and `redirect_uri`.

 ```js
 (async () => {